How Mobile SEO is Different

 Search engine results pages (SERPs)

-- What differs most between desktop and mobile SEO is the layout of the SERP.
+- What differs most between desktop and mobile SEO is the layout of the Search Engine Results Pages (SERP).
 Because mobile phones are smaller than desktop screens, Google doesn’t have enough room for 2 columns.
 This means that anything on the right side of a desktop search result will stack above or below the organic search results, and fewer results will show on the first page—this is especially true for paid listings (pay-per-click results).
 Also, the Knowledge Graph panel is displayed at the top of mobile SERPs—this is the block of content that answers a web query with summarized information so you don’t have to click on any links.
 Similarly, Landmarks, Things to Do, and Google My Business results surface at the top of mobile SERPs.
 This attractive, highly interactive content pushes search results further down on the page.
 However on desktop, it’s to the right of results.

 - Most modern mobile phones have a global positioning system (GPS), which provides search engines with more accurate location data than stationary desktop computers.
 Even if a device doesn’t have a GPS, mobile phones have other ways of giving search engines location data, which influences search results.
 This is one of the primary reasons that mobile search results are much more variable than desktop search results—if you search something in Bangkok, the results will likely be very different than if you search while in New York City.
 However, desktop searches are also influenced by the physical location of your mobile phone if you’re logged into a Google account on both.